 This is because companies now would offer higher entry salary and increments to attract and retain skilled professionals.
 As a result, costs of businesses are increasing tremendously, but the revenue can stay stagnant, caused by the unqualified and unproductive staff.

 Unqualified staff is common in Indonesian companies and is no accident.
-According to research by Cornell University, 52% of employees in Indonesia are actually under-qualified for their jobs.
+According to research by Cornell University, 52 percent of employees in Indonesia are actually under-qualified for their jobs.

 One of the biggest factors is that some of those incompetent employees got away with buying falsified degree while joining the company.